Boss-Man-Dev/vrp_multiCharacter/README.md

   Follow the setup instructions in the README to integrate the system with your existing framework.
   Customize UI and settings as needed.

+  After Downoading, Ensure you find the file name vRP_multiCharacter and place it in your server.

 # Special Instructions

   If you’re not using the latest version of vRP 2, a small code modification in User.lua is required.